 As soon as I saw the airspeed, and while my brain was still trying to process it, the aircraft started to shudder.
 It wasn’t the buffeting that I had experienced in the simulator or anything like the stall indications we had in flight school flying the Cessna 182 – it was violent and aggressive.
 I knew that our stall speed in our current configuration was about 100kts, so even though we were in ice, my first thought was that something had come loose on one of the wings.
 I asked my co-pilot to check his wing while I added power to about 80% to keep from slowing down any more.
 Neither of us saw anything wrong with the wings except for some ice on the leading edge which my co-pilot cleared by hitting the boots again.
 Somewhere around this time I finally punched off the autopilot and struggled to control the aircraft.
 It started to pitch more violently and I basically had no control through the ailerons.
 The airspeed continued to decrease until at about 120kts IAS the aircraft pitched up then nosed over and rolled to the right.
 The warnings started to sound “bank angle, bank angle” as we exceeded 60 degrees and my attitude indicator was rapidly turning more brown than blue.
 It finally flashed through my thick skull that no matter what the airspeed said we were in a full-on stall that was rapidly turning into a spin.
 Because of the onset characteristics, it was clear to me that this was not a tailplane stall.

 In spite of all the clues I had missed up to this point, this is where training saved our lives and the aircraft.
-The previous year I had completed a weeklong upset prevention and recovery course (UPRT) at APS Emergency Maneuver Training based in Phoenix, AZ in which they beat it into us that you have to aggressively and correctly reduce angle of attack in a main wing stall or you may not recover.
-The mnemonic they taught us for this scenario was – Push, Power, Rudder, Roll, Climb.
-So even though we were descending to the ground at 3000FPM at a bank angle greater than 70 degrees, my training took over and I even yelled out ”Push, power, rudder, roll, climb” as I shoved the yoke forward and pulled the power back.
+The previous year I had completed a weeklong upset prevention and recovery course (UPRT) at APS based in Phoenix, AZ in which they beat it into us that you have to aggressively and correctly reduce angle of attack in a main wing stall or you may not recover.
+So, even though we were descending to the ground at 3000FPM at a bank angle greater than 70 degrees, my training took over and I even yelled out the mnemonic for the strategy as I shoved the yoke forward and pulled the power back.
 I made sure we were in trim and, within a couple of seconds, I could once again feel feedback in the ailerons so I rolled the aircraft upright and started to pull out of the dive.
 I told my co-pilot to give me full power and props to high but as soon as we slowed to 140kts in the climb it entered a secondary stall and I had to lower the nose and build up airspeed in a slight descent before pulling up into a climb again.
 Although I thought climbing may not be possible depending upon the amount of ice accumulated (APS addresses this consideration in training where stabilizing in a descent or level flight in some situations may be the only option), it was necessary to at least investigate the possibility of climbing due to the tremendous altitude loss and terrain.
 While I continued this step climb maneuver to gain altitude my co-pilot was activating the boots to ensure they stayed clear.
 The problem was that much of the ice had accreted aft of the protected area and we could do nothing about it.
 We were in classic super cooled water droplets that would hit our leading edge and then flow back beyond the boot before freezing.
 We broke out of the clouds at 7000’MSL and it wasn’t long before the sunlight began to remove the ice.
 Once we started breathing again and stopped shaking, we decided that was enough training for one day and headed for home.

 We learned several valuable lessons from that experience.
 First, if something doesn’t look right then react to it, don’t assume it is the same old thing.
 I was comfortable flying in and reacting to ice but I had never seen ice explode off the boot like that.
 I should have picked up on the fact that there was a lot more ice than what I could see and that these were not normal conditions.
 Based on the time frame from when I first noticed the ice until the stall (less than 3 minutes) I believe we were in severe clear ice which I had never experienced.
 Along with that, and in spite of the lack of a stall horn, I likely could have, in hindsight, recognized the main wing stall sooner.
 Rather than reacting to the clear aerodynamic indications of a main wing stall, I convinced myself that it had to be something else because we were too fast to stall (in my mind) and it was much more violent than any buffeting I had experienced before.
 Finally, the most important takeaway is that training saves lives.
 I had a great co-pilot and crew coordination was instrumental in our survival but it is highly unlikely that I would have recovered that aircraft without upset prevention and recovery training with APS.
 The natural reaction of trying to over aggressively pull out of the dive, especially with the reduced stalling angle of attack, could have quickly put us into a spin and no one, to my knowledge, has recovered a C-12 from a spin in US Army line operations.
 We train for the worst-case scenario to give us the tools to live through it in the hope we will never have to.
 In the coming months and years there will be temptations to cut funding for programs like UPRT but can we really afford to?